Month: January 2023

 But then I retired and had lots of other things to do in order to get out of California.
 The review would have to wait.

 In 2021 and for some time thereafter, I was so impressed with the sound that I considered buying a dozen, cleaning them up and doing a shootout with them.
-The sound was good enough to qualify as a Hot Stamper, probably One Plus or even a bit better.
+The sound was good enough to qualify as a Hot Stamper, probably in the range of 1.5+, which is what we would typically call good, not great sound.

 I actually did buy a second copy, had it cleaned and played it against the first one we bought.
 It sounded virtually identical.
 Whatever the differences, they were minor, although if I’d bought ten copies, I suspect that the differences between the best and the worst would have been significant, but that’s really only a guess.